leanprover-community/blog/posts/simp-made-simple.md

 ## Overview

 When calling `simp` in a proof, we give it a *simp context*.
-This is made of a few different things, but for our purposes think of it as the set of lemmas/simprocs `simp` is allowed to rewrite with, namely the default simp lemmas/simprocs plus the lemmas/simprocs added explicitly minus the lemmas/simprocs removed explicitly.
+This is made of a few different things, but for our purposes think of it as *the set of lemmas/simprocs `simp` is allowed to rewrite with*, i.e
+$$\text{default lemmas/simprocs} + \text{explicitly added ones} - \text{explicitly removed ones}.$$
 For example, `simp [foo, -bar]` means "Simplify using the standard simp lemmas/simprocs except `bar`, with `foo` added".

 A perhaps surprising fact is that every simp lemma is internally turned into a simproc for `simp`'s consumption.
 From now on, we will refer to simp lemmas/simprocs as *procedures*.

-Each procedure in a simp context comes annotated with extra data, such as priority.

-The only such piece of data we explain in depth is the stage at which the procedure should be called:
+Each procedure in a simp context comes annotated with extra data, such as *priority*, as well as the *stage* at which the procedure should be called.

+Procedures have two possible stages:
 * *Postprocedures* are called on an expression `e` after subexpressions of `e` are simplified.
   Procedures are by default postprocedures as oftentimes a procedure can only trigger after the inner expressions have been simplified.
 * *Preprocedures* are called on an expression `e` before subexpressions of `e` are simplified.
   Preprocedures are mostly used when the simplification order induced by a postprocedure would otherwise be inefficient by visiting irrelevant subexpressions first.
   Preprocedures are associated with the `↓` symbol in several syntaxes throughout the simp codebase.

-The general rule of thumb is that postprocedures simplify from the inside-out, while preprocedures simplify from the outside-in.
+The general rule of thumb is that postprocedures simplify *from the inside-out*, while preprocedures simplify *from the outside-in*.

 Roughly speaking, when traversing an expression `e`, `simp` does the following in order:
 1. Run preprocedures on `e`;
 2. Traverse subexpressions of `e` (note that the preprocedures might have changed `e` by this point);
 3. Run postprocedures on `e`.

-This is called the *simplification loop*.
+We call it the *simplification loop*.

 The above loop is merely an approximation of the true simplification loop:
-Each procedure actually gets to decide whether to go to step 1 or 3 after it was triggered.
+Each procedure actually gets to decide whether to go to step 1 or 3 after it was triggered, as we shall see in the coming subsection.
-See the `continue` and `visit` constructors of the `Step` inductive type as described in the next section for full details.

 ## `Step`